ewhicher/matter/content/collections/pov/muto-an-oem-for-gen-z.md

     content:
       -
         type: text
         text: 'The next 5 years will be critical to the future of the automotive industry.
 New consumer values will drive a greater preference for individuality, self-expression and sustainability.
 New technologies will impact every aspect of the journeys we make – from the modes of transport we select, to where and how we spend our money.
 And new disruptors will enter the market, injecting ever greater competition and choice to a consumer more concerned with social currency than material or financial possessions.
-All of these factors, and may more, demand we seek a new approach.'
+All of these factors, and many more, demand we seek a new approach.'
   -
     type: paragraph
     content: